Eye Exams

 Optical Coherence Tomography (OCT)

-The latest in retinal examinations, OCT is a non-invasive hospital grade imaging technique.
-This state of the art technology uses light waves to capture 3D images of the back of your eye.
-It means we can now examine your optic nerve and different retinal layers in greater detail for an even more accurate diagnosis and early detection of eye conditions.
-OCT is included as part of our private eye exam fee (there is an optional supplementary charge of £40 for this enhanced service for NHS patients).
+The latest in retinal examinations, an OCT test is a non-invasive hospital grade imaging technique.
+This state-of-the-art technology uses light waves to capture 3D images of the back of your eye.
+It means we can examine your optic nerve and different retinal layers in greater detail for an even more accurate diagnosis and early detection of eye conditions.
+Your OCT test is included as part of our private eye exam fee (there is an optional supplementary charge of £50 for this enhanced service for NHS patients).

 Additional Services